 - Swap out Your Toothbrush Every 3-4 Months.
 An old toothbrush is a bacteria-riddled toothbrush.
 Gross, right?
 Bad breath or not this is a good tip to remember.

 - Quit Smoking.
 This is easier said than done, I’m sure.
 However, smoking caused nicotine and tar(among other nasty chemicals) to build up on the cheek walls, tongue, and teeth surfaces.
 It comes as no surprise that bad breath is nearly inevitable if you smoke.
-However, following the above tips can minimize your risk for developing bad breath.
+However, following the above tips can minimize your risk of developing bad breath.